wahibhaq/wahibhaq.github.io/_posts/2018-02-09-8-precautions-enterprise-mobile-security.md

 ---

-This article was co-authored by freelance editor, [Rae Steinbach](https://twitter.com/araesininthesun).
+<span style="color:grey">This article was co-authored by freelance editor, [Rae Steinbach](https://twitter.com/araesininthesun).
 Rae is a graduate of Tufts University with a combined International Relations and Chinese degree.
 After spending time living and working abroad in China, she returned to NYC to pursue her career and continue curating quality content.
-Rae is passionate about travel, food, and writing, of course.
+Rae is passionate about travel, food, and writing, of course.</span>